juancolonna/birdnet-vamp/README.md

 **Audacity shows "not responding" during analysis**
 - This is expected — BirdNET inference with TensorFlow can take 10–30 seconds depending on audio length
 - Click **Wait** and the analysis will complete normally

+**Plugin fails to run or does not appear to start analysis**
+- Run Audacity or Sonic Visualiser from the terminal to see the plugin error output.
+- If you see `Unsupported VAMP block configuration`, the host configuration is not compatible with this plugin.
+The plugin currently requires `stepSize` and `blockSize` to be equal (`stepSize == blockSize`).

 ## Citation